shosatojp/fuck-pasf/README.md

 # Fuck PASF

-Remove People also search for
+Tampermonkey user script to remove people also search for from google.

 # Install